andredsferreira/andreprog/docs/misc-notes.md

 *Recursive queries* : A host queries a DNS server which in turn does the mapping of the hostname to ip address on it's behalf.
 In other words, the host does not directly receive the response.

 *Iterative queries* : A host (but usually another server in the hierarchy) queries a DNS server and directly receives the reply for the mapping it needs.

+## SMTP

+- It's a push protocol.
+- Runs over TCP on port 25.
+- After TCP handshake is established, an SMTP handshake also needs to be established for each email.

+*Mail User Agent (MUA) aka User Agent* : Responsible for sending emails from the client to the user's email provider server.

+*SMTP Server* : Responsible for sending emails from the user to the destination SMTP server.
+The SMTP protocol works between SMTP servers and when sending from client (it is considered a push protocol).

+### Eg: Alice sends an email to Bob

+1. Alice invokes her user agent to write the email message.

+2. The user agent sends the email to the Alice's SMTP server (using SMTP or HTTP).

+3. On Alice's SMTP server the email is placed on an outgoing queue.

+4. Through SMTP, Alice's SMTP server sends the email to Bob's SMTP server.

+5. The email is placed on Bob's mailbox in it's SMTP server.

+6. Bob invokes his user agent to retreive the email (using IMAP - Internet Mail Access Protocol, or HTTP) from his mailbox in the server.